 5. Combine Various Cells to Avoid Data Losing with CONCATENATE Function

-We can use the CONCATENATE function in excel to join multiple cells without losing data.
+I can use the CONCATENATE function in Excel to join multiple cells without losing data.

 - Type the below formula in Cell E5.
 Then press Enter.